Omega 3 vs. Omega 6 - Understanding The Differences

 - regulate heart rhythm

-- lower risk of irregular or rapid heartbeats
+- support risk of irregular or rapid heartbeats

 - prevent the collection of harmful blood clots